jrucho/YTbeatmakercues-v2/README.md

 - Added a redesigned Touch Sequencer popup UI with utility controls (mark cues, bank mode, erase bank), pad grid, step grid, and transport/record/quantize controls.
 - Added sequencer tempo editing improvements (input, wheel, drag behavior) with internal-clock gating and live BPM application.
 - Added sequencer transport engine updates with dedicated startSequencer, stopSequencer, and interval scheduler tick loop for step playback.
-- Added clock source routing with Internal / MIDI Clock / Ableton Link mode selection and persistence.
+- Added clock source routing with Internal / MIDI Clock mode selection.
 - Added MIDI clock input selection and persistence so a specific MIDI device (or all devices) can drive sequencer clock.
-- Added Ableton Link bridge auto-connect logic with localhost endpoint probing, message handling for tempo/start/stop, and retry on disconnect.
-- Improved Touch Sequencer visual spacing and wrapped-row vertical breathing room in popup layout.
 - Improved draggable window reliability by using pointer-driven panel drag with capture, clamp-to-viewport, and resize clamping.
 - Improved VJ pin-corner interaction reliability with better corner pick logic and pointer-based dragging flow for mapped corners.
-- Included docs cleanup previously noted in changelog history (sidechain “panel” typo correction).

 ## New in 2.2
 - Added a new **VJ Module** for live visuals: open a dedicated panel, route up to 8 streams, and process them through a canvas-based effect pipeline in realtime.